Short Term Lets Licence

 Applying for a Short-term Let Licence

-Full payment of the application fee should be made at the same time the completed application is submitted to the Council.
+Full payment of the application fee should be made at the same time as the completed application is submitted to the Council.
 A schedule setting out all Council fees relevant to short-term let licences can be found here.

 - Application Form

 - Appendix 1 – Public Notice for Application for Short-term Let Licence and Confirmation of display Notice.
+(The Licensing Team will send this to you when your application is valid)

 - Appendix 2 – Application Checklist